10 unique things to do with ashes

 Most airlines will allow a passenger to travel with cremation ashes although guidelines on taking ashes abroad can vary depending on your destination.
 We would advise you check with the airlines guidelines and any guidelines specific to your intended destination before you fly.

-9. Keep them close to you in a memorial bear
+9. Keep them close to you in a memorial or keepsake bear

-Place a small amount of cremation ashes in a beautiful, cuddly memorial bear.
+Also called 'remembrance bears', a keepsake bear lets you place a small amount of cremation ashes in a beautiful, cuddly toy.
 A memorial bear will normally have an opening at the back in which you can place a token amount of ashes (in a small sealed plastic bag).
 Some companies will even design a unique bear for you.

 This way, you really can hold your loved one close to you.

 UK based company, Heavenly Stars Fireworks is a specialist company that can help you stage a stunning memorial firework display or create fireworks for you to hold your own display, using a small amount of your loved one’s cremation ashes.